 Member Secretary: The Central Government also nominates member secretary.
 He/ she should be either an expert in the field of management, an organization, or an officer who is a member.

 Know more about the IAS exam at the linked article.

 The National Commission of Women enjoys the powers of a civil court.
 It investigates and examines the matters related to the safeguards ensured for feminine society under the Constitution of India.
 It took complaints suo moto notice of issues related to the non- implementation of laws and non- enforcement of laws and non -compliance of policy decisions, guidelines enacted and aimed at mitigating hardships ensuring the welfare and then take up issues arising out of matter with the concerned authorities.

 - Action Research

-NCW members take part in the planning process of socio-economic development of women, propose measures to encourage their representation in all spheres and review their advancement.
-It also reviews the safeguards provided for women in the Constitution and other laws study their working, recommend amendments to meet any inadequacies or deficiencies, and advocate measures for effective implementation.
+NCW members take part in the planning process of socio-economic development of women, propose measures to encourage their representation in all spheres, and review their advancement.
+It also examines the safeguards provided for women in the Constitution and other laws study their working, recommend amendments to meet any inadequacies or deficiencies, and advocate measures for effective implementation.